drichard/vim-brunch/README.md

 ##Configuration

 For now the plugin does not detect which brunch skeleton you are using, so by default it expects the standard directory structure and CoffeeScript, Handlebars, Stylus.
-If you want to chage those settings, the following global variables are defined:
+If you want to change those settings, the following global variables are defined:

 ###g:brunch_path_app
 default: 'app'